 The eyes have several small muscles (6 muscles per eye) that control their movement.
 These muscles allow us to move our eyes in various directions.

-We have several muscles in the eyes (that we cannot control voluntarily, as they are innervated by the vegetative nervous system), that are responsible for the dilation and constriction of the pupil and for focusing on near and distant objects.
+We have several muscles in the eyes.
+We cannot control them voluntarily, as they are innervated by the vegetative nervous system.
+These muscles are responsible for the dilation and constriction of the pupil and for focusing on near and distant objects.

-We control these muscles with signals from the brain, and they work together to ensure our eyes remain stable and focus on the objects that we want to see.
+We control these muscles with signals from the brain.
+They work together so our eyes remain stable and focus on the objects that we want to see.

 Why do eyes water?